Giants vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have put together an 8-11 record in games they were favored on the moneyline (winning 42.1% of those games).
+- The Giants have an 8-12 record in games they were favored on the moneyline (winning 40% of those games).

-- San Francisco has gone 2-2 when playing as moneyline favorites with odds of -175 or shorter (50% winning percentage).
+- San Francisco has a 4-10 record (winning just 28.6% of its games) when playing as moneyline favorites of -135 or shorter.

-- The Giants have an implied moneyline win probability of 63.6% in this contest.
+- The Giants have a 57.4% chance to win this contest based on the moneyline's implied probability.

-- San Francisco has played in 44 games with an over/under set, and have combined with its opponents to go over the total 20 times (20-20-4).
+- In the 45 games in which bookmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 20 times (20-21-4).

-- The Giants have not had a run line set for a contest this season.
+- The Giants have not had a spread set for an outing this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.